hyosung11/Launch-School/Courses/journal.md

 20:20 I didn't want to look at problems until now.
 I want to review the problems I did with Deepak and then relax and go to sleep.
 The interview assessment is tomorrow.

 20:54 I must absolutely test every line of code during my assessment tomorrow.
 No shortcuts or assumptions at all!

+## 20220228 월요일

+05:58 Hot water is ready for my tea.
+It's the morning of my interview assessment and I feel fine.
+Waiting on Alex to start the study session.
+He's a few minutes late.

+07:27 Train on more difficult problems so that the actual assessment is easy, right?